 As the winner of the 2016 Ohio Signature Food Contest presented by the Center for Innovative Food Technologies and the Ohio Farm Bureau Federation, we are getting much of the technical support and know-how we need to get Dayton Comestibles Corn Whiskey Mustard onto store shelves.
 Join our mailing list (use the form below) and you’ll be among the first to find out when we have our official launch party!

 When can I get it?

 It takes time for the food safety analysis, nutritional analysis, label approval, and other regulatory requirements.
-We also need to raise the capital to buy the ingredients and packaging, have labels designed and printed, buy a retail bar code, and so forth.
-If all goes well, we hope to have our mustard in your hands before the end of 2016.
+We also need to raise the capital to buy the ingredients and packaging, have a logo and labels designed and printed, buy a retail bar code, and so forth.
+If all goes well, we hope to have our mustard in your hands before the end of 2017.

 We developed the award-winning “Indian Creek Corn Whiskey Mustard” with the enthusiastic support and approval of the owners of Indian Creek Distillery, makers of the corn whiskey we used in our product.
 We entered and won the Ohio Signature Food Contest, and generated a great deal of publicity for the distillery, using this product name.
 In fact, our business model is to help Ohio’s craft distillers create new revenue streams by partnering with them to develop condiments that feature their products.
 Incorporating the featured distillery’s name in the marketing materials and label is part of that effort.